 Temporomandibular disorders rarely have a single cause.
 Any one of the following factors may contribute to TMD.
 Each patient presents with an individual combination of factors that are determined during history taking and clinical exam.

-Trauma - Acute trauma to the jaws such as a car accident, a fall, a punch, etc. can cause damage to the muscles and/or joint.
+Trauma: Acute trauma to the jaws such as a car accident, a fall, a punch, etc. can cause damage to the muscles and/or joint.
 The acute pain and loss of function is usually responsive to conservative treatment.
 Sometimes trauma to the joint can cause chronic damage which may eventually contribute to a TMD problem at a later time.

-Bruxism - Bruxism refers to a non functional grinding and clenching of the teeth.
+Bruxism: - Bruxism refers to a non functional grinding and clenching of the teeth.
 Some do this while awake but more often it is done while sleeping.
 Most people grind their teeth while sleeping to some degree.
 For whatever reason some people do this very hard to the point where they wear the enamel from their teeth.
 This bruxing is done by the jaw muscles and by the morning they can be painful due to fatigue.
 This constant pressure also can damage the TMJs over time.
 Bruxism is the most common factor found in TMD.

-Malocclusion - This term means "bad bite".
+Malocclusion: This term means "bad bite".
 Sometimes when the teeth do not bite together in harmony with the shape and position of the joints it can place pressure on the joints.
 Missing teeth can sometimes contribute to this as well.
 The misalignment can also put strain on the jaw muscles.
 This factor can be mild to severe.
 Though the bite is an important part of the whole system it is only altered after conservative measures and only if it is felt improvement will result.
 In some patients discrepancies (known as interferences) become apparent after wearing the NTI device for a few months and a bite adjustment is recommended.
 Treatment of the bite for TMD is usually not needed but its contribution to the whole must be examined.

-Emotion - Emotional stress often plays an integral role in the development of TMD.
+Emotion: Emotional stress often plays an integral role in the development of TMD.
 This occurs due to two basic reasons.
 Stress increases both the severity and duration of bruxism while asleep.
 Also, many will subconsciously clench and/or grind their teeth more while awake during times of stress.
 The other way stress contributes to TMD is that during times of stress your adaptability and pain threshold will go down.
 As a result you are more likely to experience symptoms of TMD if other factors already exist (bruxing, joint damage, etc.).

-Ergonomic - Your job and how you do it can contribute to TMD and related problems.
+Ergonomic: Your job and how you do it can contribute to TMD and related problems.
 If you work at a computer all day, for example, you may be holding your head in such a way that places strain on your TM system.

+Treatment methods for TMD are as varied as the patients that present with it.
+Each patient must be treated differently depending on the uniqueness of their problems and the contributing factors.
+Pain Relief Info.
 It is very important to realize that the goal of TMD treatment is to minimize pain and establish a return to function.
 TMD conditions are not "cured" but are managed instead.
 The basic goal is to allow the muscles and joints to heal through rest and care.
 Often damage to the joint itself can not be reversed, but the body can often heal it enough to return to function without pain.
 We also want to teach you to recognize the symptoms early and manage them yourself once we give you the tools to do so.
 This condition can often recur later on but early care can minimize the severity.

 The basic philosophy of treatment is to do the conservative and reversible treatments first.
 Irreversible treatments , such as surgery or orthodontics, are only considered if conservative steps have failed to bring lasting relief.
 These more radical treatments are rarely used.
 Most patients respond well to simpler care.

-Moist Heat - Moist heat is very helpful for the sore muscles of TMD.
+Moist Heat: Moist heat is very helpful for the sore muscles of TMD.
 The penetrating moist heat promotes blood flow into the muscle which aids in healing and relaxation of the muscle as well.
 This increased blood flow also helps analgesic/ anti inflammatory medications into the muscles.
 A wet washcloth with a hot water bottle will do, or you can purchase moist heating pads if you wish.

-Exercises - Some simple jaw and neck exercises which will help the muscles stretch.
+Jaw Exercises: Some simple jaw and neck exercises which will help the muscles stretch.
 A good time to do some of these is in the warm, moist environment of the shower or bath, particularly in the morning and/or before bedtime.